Candlestick Park: Name changes

 The City and County of San Francisco had trouble finding a new naming sponsor due in part to the downturn in the economy, but also because the stadium's tenure as 3Com Park was tenuous at best.
 Many local fans were annoyed with the change and continued referring to the park by its original name, regardless of the official name.
 The Giants reportedly continued to call the stadium "Candlestick Park" in media guides, because the naming rights were initiated by the 49ers.
-Some even mocked the 3Com sponsorship.
+Some even made fun of the 3Com sponsorship.
 Chris Berman, for instance, usually called it "Commercial-Stick Park".
 Local fans sometimes called it "Dot-com Park" (see Dot-com bubble).
 Freeway signs in the vicinity were changed to read "Monster Park" as part of an overall signage upgrade to national standards on California highways, but in 2008 those signs were changed back to "Candlestick Park".

 The name change also ended up being confusing for the intended branding purposes, as without the "Cable" qualifier in the official name, many erroneously thought the stadium was named for the Monster.com employment website or Monster Energy Drink, not the cable vendor.

 On August 10, 2007, San Francisco mayor Gavin Newsom announced that the playing field would be renamed "Bill Walsh Field" in honor of the former Stanford and 49ers coach, who died on July 30 that year, pending the approval of the city government.
 The stadium itself retained its name as was contractually obligated.
-Commentators still use this name occasionally, most recently when Jerry Rice's jersey was retired.